J-1 Visa Mental Health Jobs

 Check whether your role triggers the two-year home residency requirement

 Mental health positions funded by a government or financed by your home country often carry the two-year home-country physical presence requirement under INA Section 212(e).
-Confirm this with your designated sponsor before accepting an offer, since it affects future H-1B or green card eligibility.
+Confirm this with your designated sponsor before accepting an offer, since it affects future H-1B visa or green card eligibility.

 Negotiate supervision terms before your program start date